 Predictive care in practice

 A concrete example is Nicolab's StrokeViewer.
 This AI-driven platform enables physicians to diagnose strokes faster and more accurately by applying advanced image analysis algorithms to CT scans.
+Time saved here is direct clinical benefit, because in a stroke every minute counts.

 Challenges of AI in healthcare